 - focusing on the things and activities she loves and prioritizing those things

-ADHD can be challenging to diagnose, partly because some other conditions may have similar or overlapping symptoms.
+ADHD can be challenging to diagnose, partly because some other disorders may have similar or overlapping symptoms.
+These include:

 - anxiety disorder